 Structured Dialogue is a means of mutual communication between young people and decision-makers in order to implement the priorities of European youth policy cooperation and to make young people’s voice heard in the European policy-shaping process.

 It is a consultative process, implemented by the European Commission, that aims to increase cooperation with civil society and get firsthand input from young people.
-It is made up of two main kinds of events:
+It is made up of one main event, the EU Youth Conference organised by the EU country currently holding the EU presidency.

 Structured Dialogue is organised into 18-month work cycles.
 Each cycle focuses on a different thematic priority (set by the Council of Youth Ministers)